The 5 Best Earplugs for Small Ears

 • crooked with several bents

-Because foam earplugs are first compressed by rolling them up and then expand in the ear, good standard-size earplugs fit a large variety of different ear canals.
+Because foam earplugs are first compressed by rolling them up and then expand in the ear, good standard-sized earplugs fit a large variety of different ear canals.

 They just need to expand more or less to achieve their objective: sealing the canal.

-Bothered by noise, we usually hunt for the earplugs with the highest noise reduction rating (i.e., NRR 33) in the hope of getting the most relief possible, which often means earplugs with a higher foam-density.
+Bothered by noise, we look for the earplugs with the highest noise reduction rating (i.e., NRR 33) in the hope of getting the most relief possible, which typically means larger earplugs with a higher foam-density.

-But if you have a very small ear canal, you might have a hard time compressing standard-sized high-NRR earplugs and even smaller high-density foam earplugs enough to insert them properly.
+If you have a small ear canal, this “highest-NRR hunting” is a mistake: you might have a hard time compressing standard-sized earplugs and even smaller high-density foam earplugs enough to insert them properly.
+And if you can insert them, they might start hurting after a short while.

-With this in mind, my aim with this review is to help you select a few different earplugs (perhaps two or three) and try them yourself.
+My aim with this review is to help you select a few smaller-sized earplugs (perhaps two or three) and try them yourself.

-Also, you may find it advantageous to have a selection of favorite earplugs that work for you, so you can alternate between them and avoid pressure points and discomfort.
+Having found at least two earplug types that work for you, you can alternate between them and avoid pressure points and discomfort.

 To get an idea of available earplug sizes, take a look at the following image:

-From left: Flents Quiet Please (short), Quiet Time (normal-sized ear canal), Hearos Sleep Pretty in Pink (small ear), Mack’s Slim Fit (very small), Flents Protechs Sleep earplugs (the smallest earplugs in this review), and Flents Quiet Contour (larger brother of Protechs Sleep).
+From left: Pura-Fit 6800 (full-sized), EAR Classic small (short & narrow), EAR Classic (short), Pura-Fit 7700 (Europe, small), Hearos Sleep Pretty in Pink (small), Mack’s Slim Fit (very small), Flents Protechs Sleep earplugs (the smallest earplugs in this review), and Flents Quiet Contour (larger brother of Protechs Sleep).

 Short, normal and small earplug size comparison